-• Engage, then release the brakes in short intervals to allow for cooling.
+- Engage, then release the brakes in short intervals to allow for cooling. - When driving in or through deep water, be prepared to increase stopping distances and be aware that wet brakes may cause the vehicle or trailer to pull to the side. - If you notice the brakes diminish in effectiveness or are not operating as efficiently, DO NOT continue towing the RV until the brakes are inspected and replaced as needed.

-- When driving in or through deep water, be prepared to increase stopping distances and be aware that wet brakes may cause the vehicle or trailer to pull towards one side or the other. - If you notice the brakes diminish in effectiveness or are not operating as efficiently, DO NOT continue towing the RV until the brakes are inspected and replaced as needed. - ALWAYS check the brake operation of the RV in a safe environment before traveling to ensure proper operation.
+ALWAYS check the brake operation of the RV in a safe environment before traveling to ensure proper operation.